DyCoke: Dynamic Compression of Tokens for Fast Video Large Language Models: Proposed Method

 where $\mathbf{K}_{v}^{(L)}$ and $\mathbf{V}_v^{(L)}$ denote the set of visual tokens in the KV cache of layer $L$.

-In the next decoding step, the model may need to \textit{refocus} on tokens that were previously pruned.
+In the next decoding step, the model may need to \textit{refocus} on the tokens that were previously pruned.
 If they are discarded directly, the model cannot retrieve their KV cache entries.
 We also consider that tokens of interest tend to remain consistent across successive iterations.
-To reduce large-scale indexing requirements, we introduce a \textit{dynamic pruning cache} (DP cache) to store pruned tokens, which can be denoted as
+To reduce large-scale indexing requirements, we employ cosine similarity to measure the attention distribution across different decoding iterations.
+The KV Cache is updated only at iteration $N$, where a low similarity is observed.
+We also introduce a \textit{dynamic pruning cache} (DP cache) to store pruned tokens, which can be denoted as

 where $\mathcal{J}^{(L)}=\{i\mid i\notin\mathcal{I}p^{(L)}\}$.
-In the next decoding iteration, the cross-attention matrix is recalculated at layer $L$, dynamically adding tokens from the DP cache with increased attention scores into the calculation and storing them in the KV cache.
+In the iteration $N$, the cross-attention matrix is recalculated at layer $L$, dynamically adding tokens from the DP cache with increased attention scores into the calculation and storing them in the KV cache.
 Simultaneously, tokens whose attention scores have decreased since the previous stage and no longer fall within the top $p\%$ are indexed.
 These tokens are removed from the KV cache and stored in the DP cache.
 This process repeats at each decoding stage, with the KV cache and DP cache dynamically updated for optimal token compression.